anushanikila/anushanikila.github.io/aboutme.md

   <img src="/assets/img/IMG_6616.JPG" class="about-photo">

   <div class="about-text">
     <p>Hello there, I’m Nush!
-I’m a product owner, data scientist and biomedical engineer who loves building intelligent systems that connect technology and human experience.
-I earned my Master’s in Data Science & Analytics from UMass Amherst (ML/AI focus) and my Bachelor’s in Biomedical Engineering from Tulane University.
-I’ve worked cross-functionally across teams to tackle real-world problems—from deploying software in live neurosurgery, to creating AI-driven patient adherence models, designing scalable web platforms, and driving growth strategy.
-As an excellent communicator, my technical work blends collaboration with a focus on making complex systems intuitive, impactful, and human-centered, whether through machine learning, NLP, generative AI, or agentic AI.
-I have a proven track record of fostering strategic partnerships and influencing executive stakeholders' decision-making with positive mutual net impact. </p>

-    <p>Growing up across Germany, Singapore, and the U.S. gave me a global perspective and a curiosity about how culture, creativity, and data intersect making me a little bit of a Swiss Army Knife of sorts.
-I express myself through photography, fashion, painting, writing, poetry, storytelling, singing, and guitar—each passion shaping how I approach AI and problem-solving.
-This is where creativity and analysis meet to inspire new ideas and meaningful work.</p>
+I'm a Product Owner and Biomedical Engineer with 8+ years building clinical AI systems, SaMD platforms, and digital health products at the intersection of technology, data science, and human health.
+Currently, I'm owning product strategy and agentic AI development at ZTensor — designing autonomous AI systems that make real-time decisions at scale.
+Before that, I've delivered everything from neurosurgical decision support software in live OR environments at UCSF to AI-driven behavioral health programs at CareCentra -always at the place where clinical evidence meets product execution.</p>

+    <p>I hold a Master's in Data Science & Analytics (ML/AI) from UMass Amherst and a Bachelor's in Biomedical Engineering from Tulane University.
+My edge as a PM is rare: I can speak fluently with engineers, clinicians, data scientists, and executive stakeholders, and translate between all of them to ship products that actually work in regulated, high-stakes environments.</p>

+    <p>Growing up across Germany, Singapore, and the U.S. shaped how I think about problems, globally, creatively, and always with the end user in mind.
+I bring that same cross-cultural curiosity to every product I build.
+Outside of work I express myself through photography, painting, writing, music, and fashion; each one a different way of asking the same question I bring to product work: how do we make something complex feel human?</p>
   </div>
 </div>

 <div class="what-i-do">
   <h2>What I Do:</h2>
   <ul>
-    <li><span class="spark">⚡</span> Experienced in end-to-end data engineering on AWS and Azure using Databricks, PySpark, Delta Lake, and ADF</li>
-    <li><span class="spark">⚡</span> Skilled in workflow orchestration and automation with Airflow, Azure DevOps, GitHub, and Docker</li>
+    <li><span class="spark">⚡</span> Clinical domain depth: SaMD platforms, digital biomarkers, wearable health data, regulated environments</li>
+    <li><span class="spark">⚡</span> AI/ML product intuition: from agentic AI pipelines at ZTensor to clinical decision support models, built and shipped in production</li>
+    <li><span class="spark">⚡</span> Cross-functional leadership: managing engineers, data scientists, clinicians, and executives toward a shared product vision</li>
-    <li><span class="spark">⚡</span> Transforming raw data into business intelligence using Power BI, Tableau, and Excel</li>
+    <li><span class="spark">⚡</span> Data-driven decision making: SQL, Snowflake, Power BI, and hands-on ML experience informing every roadmap call</li>
-    <li><span class="spark">⚡</span> Applying machine learning and predictive modeling with Scikit-learn, TensorFlow, and PyTorch</li>
-    <li><span class="spark">⚡</span> Exploring NLP, large language models, generative AI, and agentic AI to build systems that understand and interact with human language</li>
+    <li><span class="spark">⚡</span> Global perspective: full professional German, multilingual, experienced on multinational teams</li>
   </ul>
 </div>